pacabr/mlb-material-react/README.md

-# react-webpack-babel-kit
+# mlb-material-react

-A simple hello world using react, webpack, babel, es2015 & sass.
+A collection of apps based on MLB's API using react, webpack, babel, es2015 & sass.

 Compiles all the scripts & styles from `src` path to `dist`.
 The kit generates source maps by default in development mode.